 If you are earning the associate degree in business at Housatonic,

 you may be eligible to enter the School of Business to pursue a Bachelor

-of Science degree in Business and Technology.
+of Science degree.
 Students are able to complete

 this major at University of Connecticut campuses in Stamford, Greater